maboox/ShamsiCal/README.md

 # ShamsiCal Persian Desktop Widgets

 A customizable desktop widget suite centered around a multi-calendar display (Jalali, Gregorian, Hijri) with daily events.
-It also includes an optional RSS feed reader with AI-powered summarization/translation and a quote display widget.
+It also includes an optional RSS feed reader with AI-powered summarization/translation, a quote display widget, and a note-taking system.
 Built with Python and PyQt6.

 ## Core Features